bertvandepoel/snelSLiM/README.md

 To test whether the application is working correctly, first try and upload a zip and a tar of plain text files from My Corpora.
 If those succeed move on to FoLiA fast and another XML format.
 Then try and generate a full report.
 When corpora or uploads fail, check your webserver's error logs as well as potential error files in the preparsed, reports and unpacked folders in the slm folder.

-## Code quality

-This is my first project with elements in Go.
-I am quite aware my error handling is far from perfect and my handling of sorting in the analyzer is not as clean and readable as it could have been.
-I however look forward to learning more about go.

 ## Contributing